Alemdar Mustafa Pasha: Early career

-Alemdar Mustafa is believed to have been born in about 1750 or 1765 in Rusçuk (modern-day Ruse, Bulgaria) into the family of a prosperous janissary.
+Alemdar Mustafa is believed to have been born in about 1750 or 1765 in Hotin (modern-day Khotyn, Ukraine) into the family of a prosperous janissary.
 He was of Albanian origin and hailed from the village of Goskovë near Korçë.
 He rose to power through the janissary corps, and, having been promoted to commandership, took part in the wars against Austria and the Russian Empire.
 It was during his service in the Russo-Turkish War of 1768–1774 that he acquired the epithet bayraktar or alemdar, both meaning 'flag-bearer' and probably referring to his military rank in the janissary corps, although another source suggests that he received it later.
 He left the janissaries after the Russo-Turkish War of 1787–1792 and became a large-scale cattle-dealer and agriculturalist, living near Rusçuk.
 He became a close associate of Ismail Ağa Tirseniklioğlu, the leader of Rusçuk and a powerful provincial notable in the Ottoman Balkans (Rumelia).
 Mustafa showed his military prowess in his battles against the rebel Osman Pazvantoğlu.
 In 1803, Ismail Ağa appointed Mustafa the ayan (in this period, a semi-official local leadership position) of Hezargrad, near Rusçuk.
 After Ismail Ağa's death in 1806, Mustafa replaced him and became the most powerful leader in present-day eastern Bulgaria.

 The deposition of the reforming Sultan Selim III in 1807, and his replacement with the reactionary Mustafa IV by the Janissaries and other opponents of reform, provoked Alemdar Mustafa Pasha to lead his army of Albanians and Bosnians to Constantinople in an attempt to reinstate Selim III and restore his reforms.
 After Alemdar's arrival, Mustafa IV ordered the killing of Selim III and Mahmud II, succeeding in the former case.
 Seeing Selim III dead, Alemdar offered fealty to Mahmud II (Selim's cousin), who was instated as sultan, with Alemdar as his grand vizier.